hyx123123/cve1/cve2.md

 ## describe

-An unrestricted SQL injection attack exists in patient-record-management-system-in-php in dental_not.php.
-The parameters that can be controlled are as follows: $ia.
+An unrestricted SQL injection attack exists in patient-record-management-system-in-php in edit_dpatient.php.
+The parameters that can be controlled are as follows: $id.
 This function executes the id parameter into the SQL statement without any restrictions.
 A malicious attacker could exploit this vulnerability to obtain sensitive information in the server database.

 **Code analysis**